DewanTechUS/SBA_5_The_Document_Object_Model/README.md

 GitHub: [https://github.com/DewanTechUS](https://github.com/DewanTechUS)
 Portfolio: [https://dewantech.com](https://dewantech.com)

+## Update
+Added a modal pop-up feature with smooth open/close functionality and glowing CSS effects.
+Updated the HTML, CSS, and JavaScript files accordingly.
+It took quite a LOTS of effort to get everything working smoothly, but it was a great learning experience.

 ## Note
 Please give proper credit if you use any part of my code in your project.
 I’ve invested a lot of time and effort into developing these files - acknowledgment or a mention is always appreciated.